psyll/Webhook-Examples/README.md

 `limit` | Object containing account tier, daily request limit, and current usage.
 `message` | A brief description of the request outcome.
 `request` | Echoes the submitted request data for verification.
+`response` |The results of exchange operation.
+This could include confirmation of a trade order, its ID, execution status, or other data.
 `status` | Indicates the outcome of the request, e.g., "success" or "error".